 - Retail application checkout drop-off rates from the point of adding items to the shopping cart to the actual purchase

 - Business Journey drop-off rates from the point of applying for a loan to approving the loan

 - Home mortgage loan approval drop-off rates from submitted application to approved applications

-- Impact of performance issues by total sales, customer segment, location and products purchased can be gauged by using a funnel along with other health rule widgets as shown in this custom dashboard:
+- Impact from performance issues by total sales, customer segment, location, and purchased products are gauged in a funnel with other health rule widgets

 Funnels return the number of unique actors that successfully (or unsuccessfully) make it through a series of steps.
 Actors could mean users, devices, or any other identifiers that are meaningful to you.
 A funnel analysis reveals where a given flow loses the most actors.
 This helps identify areas for improvement, as well as the overall health of your business.

 The first step in the funnel is the anchor step, and always represents 100% of the results.
 The filter criteria for the first step creates a set of unique values, and every subsequent step results in a subset of the values from the previous step and renders the corresponding drop-offs.
 The second and later steps describe the number of events that match the criteria for each step towards the goal.
 This number is typically less than 100%, but could be 100% if every event matches the subsequent steps.